-VirtualBox got a built in export feature which can export the virtual machine in OVF (Open Virtualization Format).
+VirtualBox got a built-in export feature which can export the virtual machine in OVF (Open Virtualization Format).
 OVF will work on other hosts with VirtualBox and other OVF supported products.

 Steps Involved in How to Create VirtualBox Image

-I’m sure this post is very simple and straight forward in how to create VirtualBox image.
+I’m sure this post is very simple and straight forward in how to create a VirtualBox image.
 The above OVF file can be imported by ‘Import Appliance’ option in VirtualBox console menu.

 Do share your issues and success stories on creating VirtualBox image by this method.